Silvio Gai: Biography

 The second son of painter Francesco Gai, during his youth he set up a workshop in Rome for the construction of electrostatic devices for medical use, but the company went bankrupt, forcing him to move to Genoa, where he worked in an electric motor factory and later in the merchant navy.
 He then moved again to Isola della Scala, where he worked in a power plant; having thus gained a good knowledge on the subject, he became a designer and builder of electric motors at industrial plants and, finally, at the Orlando shipyard in Livorno.
-In 1908 he was hired as general director of the "Aziende Industriali Elettriche", an electrical company, and he later became one of the founders of the Marche Electricity Company, which developed the electrical network of the Marche (the company was later involved in the bankruptcy of the Banca Italiana di Sconto, and was absorbed by the Unione Servizi Elettrici of Milan).
+In 1908 he was hired as general director of the "Aziende Industriali Elettriche", an electrical company, and he later became one of the founders of the Marche Electricity Company, which developed the electrical network of the Marche (the company was later involved in the bankruptcy of the Banca Italiana di Sconto, and was absorbed by the Unione Servizi Electrici of Milan).

 In 1920, after the First World War, Gai joined the nascent Fascist movement and quickly became its leader in the Marche, where he established the first "action squads" and became regional secretary of the Italian Fasces of Combat.
 In 1921 he was elected to the Italian Chamber of Deputies with the National Fascist Party, and after the March on Rome he became part of the Mussolini Cabinet as undersecretary of the Ministry of Labor, until April 1923.
 He was re-elected deputy in 1924, and received the rank of luogotenente generale in the Volunteer Militia for National Security.
 At the same time, he continued to hold various positions in large power companies, and became interested in oil, writing several books on the subject.